MMGraphRAG: Bridging Vision and Language with Interpretable Multimodal Knowledge Graphs: CMEL dataset

 \textbf{Step 0: Document Collection.} The documents for the news and academia domains in the CMEL dataset are sourced from the DocBench dataset\cite{zou2024docbench}.
 As for the novel domain, we choose several works especially suitable for the CMEL task.
 Specifically:

 \begin{itemize}

-\item In the academia domain, the papers come from arXiv, focusing on the top-k most cited papers in the natural language processing field on Google Scholar. \item In the news domain, the documents are collected from the front page scans of The New York Times, covering dates from February 22, 2022, to February 22, 2024. \item For the novel domain, four novels with a large number of images were downloaded from Zlibrary.
-To facilitate knowledge graph construction and manual inspection, these novels were split into 14 documents with approximately the same number of pages. \end{itemize}
+\item In the academia domain, the papers come from arXiv, focusing on the top-k most cited papers in the natural language processing field on Google Scholar. \item In the news domain, the documents are collected from the front page scans of The New York Times, covering dates from February 22, 2022, to February 22, 2024. \item For the novel domain, four illustrated novels with a large number of images were collected and split into 14 documents with approximately the same number of pages to facilitate knowledge graph construction and manual inspection. \end{itemize}

 \textbf{Step 1: Indexing.} In this step, we follow the process introduced in Methodology to construct the initial knowledge graphs for the raw documents, including both text-based and image-based knowledge graphs.
 The specific operations are as follows: